Department of Preventive Medicine

 Are you planning to go abroad for an internship or to complete part of your studies?
 Depending on the country, certain precautions and/or vaccinations may be required.

-Visit the Institut Buisson Bertrand website for information on required vaccinations and to schedule an appointment online.Visit the website of the Ministry for Europe and Foreign Affairs for travel advice.
+Visit the Institut Buisson Bertrand website for information on required vaccinations and to schedule an appointment online.Visit the Ministry of Europe and Foreign Affairs website for travel advice.

-Do you have questions about birth control, sexually transmitted infections (STIs), or HPV vaccination?
-The nurses and preventive medicine doctors at SCMPPS are here to help.
+Do you have questions about birth control, sexually transmitted infections (STIs), or the HPV vaccine?
+The nurses and preventive medicine doctors at SCMPPS are here to help you.

 Contact: 04.34.43.30.70